infusionsoft/heroku-review-app-guide/README.md

 }
 ```

-The final step is to create `Procfile` ([learn more](https://devcenter.heroku.com/articles/procfile)) in the project root.
+The final code step is to create a `Procfile` ([learn more](https://devcenter.heroku.com/articles/procfile)) in the project root.
 This file will run your project's setup after installing the required dependencies.

 ```sh
 web: npm run heroku-init
 ```

+###### Finalize Heroku Setup
+1. From your created pipeline, click "Enable Review Apps...".
+1. Enable "Create new review apps for new pull requests automatically".
+If you don't, your team will need to log into Heroku to create them manually for each pull request.
+    * This will affect your overall [cost](https://devcenter.heroku.com/articles/github-integration-review-apps#review-apps-management-and-costs).
+1. You'll also want to enable "Destroy stale review apps automatically".
+    * This will affect your overall [cost](https://devcenter.heroku.com/articles/github-integration-review-apps#review-apps-management-and-costs).
+1. Click "Enable"

 ---

 #### Advanced Setup (Private Dependencies using SSH)